Pireza/sem5pi-24-25-3da/TodoApi/docs/SprintA/1221031/US18/engineering_process.md

-# US1 - To register backoffice users
+# US18 - To remove an operation requisition

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As an Admin, I want to register new backoffice users (e.g., doctors, nurses, technicians, admins) via an out-of-band process, so that they can access the backoffice system with appropriate permissions.
+As a Doctor, I want to remove an operation requisition, so that the healthcare activities are provided as necessary.

 ### 1.2.
-Customer Specifications and Clarifications

-**From the client clarifications:**

-> **Question:** What are the system's password requirements?

-> **Answer:** At least 10 characters long, at least a digit, a capital letter and a special character.
+Acceptance Criteria

+- Doctors can delete operation requests they created if the operation has not yet been scheduled.
+10
+- A confirmation prompt is displayed before deletion.
+- Once deleted, the operation request is removed from the patient’s medical record and cannot be recovered.
+- The system notifies the Planning Module and updates any schedules that were relying on this request.

 ### 1.3.
-Acceptance Criteria

-* **AC1:** Backoffice users (e.g., doctors, nurses, technicians) are registered by an Admin via an internal process, not via self-registration.
-* **AC2:** Admin assigns roles (e.g., Doctor, Nurse, Technician) during the registration process.
-* **AC3:** Registered users receive a one-time setup link via email to set their password and activate their account.
-* **AC4:** The system enforces strong password requirements for security.
-* **AC5:** A confirmation email is sent to verify the user’s registration.

-### 1.4.
 Found out Dependencies

 * n/a

-### 1.5 Input and Output Data
+### 1.4 Input and Output Data

 **Input Data:**

-* Typed data:
-    * a username
-    * an email address

-* Selected data:
+* Route parameter:
-    * A role for the user.

-**Output Data:**

-* New user registered in the system
-* (In)Success of the operation
+- id (long) - ID of the operation request to delete.
+* Output Data:

+* On success:

+- Operation request deleted from the system.
+- 204 No Content response.
+* On failure:

+- 404 Not Found if the operation request with the given ID does not exist.
+- 400 Bad Request for invalid operations or if an exception occurs during processing.
+- 500 Internal Server Error for other unhandled exceptions.

-### 1.6.
+### 1.5.
 System Views

 ### Level 1